Living with HIV

-It is usual for people to feel upset or embarrassed about discussing HIV with your current or former partners.
-If you have any concerns, you can discuss them with Helen, our Support Worker at Kernow Positive Support, your GP, clinic staff, or alternatively call our helpline on 01208 264 866.
+It is usual for people to feel upset or embarrassed about discussing HIV with their current or former partners.
+If you have any concerns, you can discuss them with Helen, our Support Worker at Kernow Positive Support, your clinic staff, or alternatively call our helpline on 01208 264 866.

 Although nobody can force you to tell any of your partners you have HIV, it is strongly recommended that you do.

 HIV can have devastating consequences if left untested and untreated, and eventually can lead to serious illness and death.

 People with HIV are protected under the Equality Act (2010).

 You have no legal obligation to tell your employer that you have HIV.
 This is unless you have a front-line job in the armed forces or work in a healthcare role where you perform invasive procedures.

 You may worry that your HIV status will become public knowledge, or you’ll be discriminated against if you tell your employer.
 However, on the other hand, if your boss is supportive, telling them may make it easier for adjustments to be made to your workload or for you to have time off.

 For more information please look at the following website:

 There is HIV treatment available which prevents a pregnant woman from passing HIV on to her child.